georgekosmidis/blog.georgekosmidis.net/workables/articles/100550-durable-functions-starting-with-serverless-stateful-orchestrations-in-azure/content.md

 - **Scalability**: Consider the scalability of your workflow.
 Durable Functions are designed to scale automatically, but monitoring highly available services may require adjustments to function timeouts and concurrency settings.
 - **Error Handling**: Implement comprehensive error handling within your workflow.
 This includes handling transient errors gracefully and defining clear escalation paths for persistent issues with the external service.
 - **Resource Optimization**: Be mindful of the costs associated with polling external services frequently.
 Optimize the frequency of checks to balance between timely awareness and resource consumption.

-Certainly!
-Let's add a practical example to the "Monitoring: Creating workflows that monitor the status of external services" section to illustrate how you might implement a basic monitoring workflow using Durable Functions in Azure.

 #### Practical Example: Monitoring an External API Service